Category Archives: Reading

 Cover of The Klondike Gold Rush Through Edmonton, by J.G.
 MacGregor

 There were, in fact, a plethora of “All-Canadian” routes, exhaustively detailed by J.G.
 MacGregor in his book The Klondike Rush Through Edmonton (1970).
 They can be divided into Overland Routes and Water Routes.
 The Overland Routes involved a long, gruelling trek which wrought a huge death toll among pack-animals along the way.
 The Water Routes involved building a boat and drifting northwards down the Mackenzie River, before choosing a tributary and striking south-westwards and upstream, towards the watershed between the Mackenzie and the Yukon.
-Once across the watershed, it was just a matter of finding a suitable Yukon tributary, building another boat, navigating downsteam, and eventually connecting with one of the Yukon paddle-wheel steamers for transport to Dawson City and the Klondike field, as lovingly described in Robert Turner’s The Klondike Gold Rush Steamers (2019).
+Once across the watershed, it was just a matter of finding a suitable Yukon tributary, building another boat, navigating downstream, and eventually connecting with one of the Yukon paddle-wheel steamers for transport to Dawson City and the Klondike field, as lovingly described in Robert Turner’s The Klondike Gold Rush Steamers (2019).

 Cover of Klondike Gold Rush Steamers by Robert Turner